 - Grade: Moderate.

-- Cost: One needs to purchase an entrance fee of AUD 38 for 3 days for an adult.
+- Cost: You need to purchase an entrance fee of AUD 38 for 3 days for an adult.
 The entrance ticket can either be purchased online or at the entrance of the national park.

 Tip: I would suggest doing the walk anticlockwise, which reduces the steep climb to Karingana lookout.